Kosovo national football team: During UN administration

 "I am very pleased with the team's performance even though we had predicted a stronger opponent.
 However, I want to emphasize that our players have been fantastic.
 The fact that we do not play many international matches may have inspired the players to give it their all this time."

 — —Opinion of the then coach Muharrem Sahiti after the match against Monaco.

-On 7 September 2002, Kosovo for first time after the Kosovo War played a friendly match against Albania and the match ended with a 0–1 home minimal defeat and the starting line-up of that match was Ahmet Beselica (GK), Ardian Kozniku, Arsim Abazi, Besnik Kollari, Fadil Ademi, Faruk Statovci, Ismet Munishi, Mehmet Dragusha, Sunaj Keqi, Xhevdet Llumnica and Zenun Selimi.
+On 7 September 2002, Kosovo for first time after the Kosovo War played a friendly match against Albania and the match ended with a 0–1 home defeat.
+The starting line-up of that match was Ahmet Beselica (GK), Ardian Kozniku, Arsim Abazi, Besnik Kollari, Fadil Ademi, Faruk Statovci, Ismet Munishi, Mehmet Dragusha, Sunaj Keqi, Xhevdet Llumnica and Zenun Selimi.

-One of the most important international matches was a 1–0 win over Saudi Arabia played on 15 June 2007.
-It was the first time that Kosovo played against a team that has taken part in the FIFA World Cup and the winning goal was scored by Kristian Nushi from the penalty kick on the 84th minute.
+On 15 June 2007, Kosovo won 1–0 over Saudi Arabia.
+It was the first time that Kosovo played against a team that has taken part in the FIFA World Cup.
+The winning goal was scored by Kristian Nushi from the penalty kick on the 84th minute.
 On 22 April 2006, Kosovo achieved their biggest win, defeating Monaco 7–1.
 If one included matches played before Kosovo became a FIFA member, this scoreline is their best result yet.

-After independence
+After declaration of independence

-First match
+On 6 May 2008, after its declaration of independence from Serbia, Kosovo applied for FIFA membership.
+On 24 October 2008, Kosovo's application was discussed at the FIFA Congress in Zürich and Kosovo's bid was rejected.
+At the occasion, FIFA determined Kosovo could not play friendly matches against FIFA members' national teams.

-On 17 February 2010, for the first time since its declaration of independence, Kosovo played a friendly match against Albania (the match ended with a 2–3 home defeat for Kosovo).
+On 17 February 2010, for the first time since its declaration of independence, Kosovo played an unofficial friendly match against Albania, which ended with a 2–3 home defeat for Kosovo.
 The starting line-up of that match was Kushtrim Mushica (GK), Anel Rashkaj, Dukagjin Gashi, Enis Zabërgja, Fisnik Papuçi, Ilir Nallbani, Liridon Kukaj, Robert Gjeraj, Shpëtim Hasani and Yll Hoxha.
 This match had a charity character as the profits gathered from this meeting went to those affected by floods in Shkodër.

-Efforts for internationalization

-On 6 May 2008, after its declaration of independence from Serbia, Kosovo applied for FIFA membership.
-On 24 October 2008, Kosovo's application was discussed at the FIFA Congress in Zürich and Kosovo's bid was rejected.
-At the occasion, FIFA's determined Kosovo could not even play friendly matches against FIFA members' national teams.

 In September 2012, Albania international Lorik Cana, along with Swiss internationals Granit Xhaka, Valon Behrami and Xherdan Shaqiri, all of them with Kosovo Albanian origin, wrote a declaration to FIFA President Sepp Blatter, asking him to allow Kosovo to play friendly matches.
-The declaration was also signed by eight other Albanian footballers hailing from Kosovo as Ahmed Januzi, Alban Meha, Armend Dallku, Burim Kukeli, Etrit Berisha, Fatmire Bajramaj, Lorik Cana, Mërgim Mavraj and Samir Ujkani.
+The declaration was also signed by eight other Albanian footballers hailing from Kosovo as Ahmed Januzi, Alban Meha, Armend Dallku, Burim Kukeli, Etrit Berisha, Fatmire Bajramaj, Mërgim Mavraj and Samir Ujkani.
 Some players, especially Kosovo Serbs as Milan Biševac and Miloš Krasić, continued to play for Serbia.